bigyihsuan/International-Phonetic-Esoteric-Language/README.md

 * `-d`: Runs the interpreter in debug mode.
 The interpreter will print the label mappings and the parsed lexemes.
 It will also print the data and execution stacks after every instruction.

 ## Documentation
-More information can be found at the [Esolangs wiki page](https://esolangs.org/wiki/International_Phonetic_Esoteric_Language) for t his language.
+More information can be found at the [Esolangs wiki page](https://esolangs.org/wiki/International_Phonetic_Esoteric_Language) for this language.